It seems as though businesses have specialized teams whose only job is to come up with new and outrageous fees to charge us.

 3 ways to lower 401(k) fees

 To stop the bleeding, you first need to assess the damage.
 Your 401(k) is required to provide an annual statement showing, among other things, the fees included in the plan.
 The statement gives help in comparing costs.
 Pull it out and take a look at what you’re paying.

-- Invest in index accounts.
-Actively managed accounts have the highest fees, but Morningstar data finds they often lag behind index funds in terms of performance.
+- Invest in index accounts: Actively managed accounts have the highest fees, but Morningstar data show they often lag behind index funds in terms of performance.
 Invest your money in mutual funds tied to stock indexes, such as the S&P 500, to reduce your costs and maybe even increase your returns.

-- Leave your money alone.
-Every time you transfer funds, you pay a fee.
-Pretend your 401(k) is a rotisserie chicken and “set it and forget it.”
+- Leave your money alone: Every time you transfer funds, you pay a fee.
+Pretend your 401(k) is a rotisserie chicken: Set it and forget it.
 Well, you don’t want to forget it completely, but you shouldn’t be switching funds every time the market hiccups either.

-- Talk to your employer.
-If you look through your plan prospectus and aren’t impressed with what you see, let your employer know.
+- Talk to your employer: If you look through your plan prospectus and aren’t impressed with what you see, let your employer know.
 Ask if they would consider changes that may open up new fund options.
 Gather a few of your co-workers to approach the human resources department together in order to make a stronger case for your proposal.
 The law requires plan fiduciaries (an employer, usually) to consider fees and expenses when choosing a plan and to operate the plan in the interest of employees.
 Learn more by calling a federal Employee Benefits Security Administration adviser at 1-866-444-3272.